-Since its inception in 2006, the American Sign Language Honor Society (ASLHS) has become a valued addition to the field of ASL education.
+Since 2006, the American Sign Language Honor Society (ASLHS) has been a valued addition to the field of ASL education.
 Its primary mission is to encourage and recognize high academic achievement in ASL studies for high school and college/university students.
-Like honor societies for other languages, the ASLHS seeks to enrich the overall learning experience of those studying ASL.
-Some of the programs offered by the ASL Honor Society include:
+Like honor societies for other languages, the ASLHS seeks to enrich the learning experience of those studying ASL.
+Some of the benefits offered by the ASL Honor Society include:

 - Awarding honor cords and medals based on academic achievement

-- Hosting the annual ASL Literature competition, featuring cash prizes
+- Hosting the annual Deaf Art and ASL Literature competitions, featuring cash prizes

-The ASL Honor Society is a program offered by ASLTA, the national organization for ASL teachers.
+The ASL Honor Society is a program offered by ASLTA as a benefit for ASLTA membership.